wpwoodjr/plex-docker/README.md

 ```

 ### Configuring media folders
-The `conf` file is where you customize your Plex server installation.
+You edit the `conf` file to customize your Plex server installation.
 First configure your media folders.
 In `conf` you will see:
 ```
 media_folders=(media media1 media2 media3)